darsain/sly/README.md

 Boolean argument requesting to return a plugin instance instead of a chainable jQuery object.
 You can than use all methods documented below directly on this instance.

-If Sly is called on more than one element, it returns an instances for the first element in set.
+If Sly is called on more than one element, it returns a plugin instance for a first element in set.

 ## Methods